WottatoParrior/KumiteCode/README.md

 ---

+Copy the .env.example and rename it to .env

 If you have Make installed run **make run dev**

 If you don't have Make installed, run **docker compose up -d** and then **air**